Sean Parker: Education

 Parker attended Oakton High School in Fairfax County, Virginia for two years before transferring to Chantilly High School in 1996 for his junior and senior years.
 While there, Parker wrote a letter to the school administration and persuaded them to count the time he spent coding in the computer lab as a foreign language class.
 Consequently, towards the end of Parker's senior year at Chantilly, he was mostly writing code and starting companies.
 He graduated in 1998.
-While still in high school, he interned for Mark Pincus (the CEO of Zynga) at Pincus's Washington, DC startup FreeLoader.
+While still in high school, he interned for Mark Pincus (who would later become the CEO of Zynga) at Pincus's Washington, DC startup FreeLoader.
 He won the Virginia state computer science fair for developing a web crawler, and was recruited by the CIA.
 By his senior year of high school, Parker was earning more than $80,000 a year through various projects, enough to convince his parents to allow him to skip college and pursue a career as an entrepreneur.

 In his childhood, Parker was an avid reader, which was the beginning of his lifelong autodidacticism.
 Several media profiles refer to Parker as a genius.
 He considers his time at Napster to be his college education, calling it "Napster University", since he became well-versed in intellectual property law, corporate finance, and entrepreneurship.

 Ventures

 Napster

-When Parker was 15, he met 14-year-old Shawn Fanning over the Internet, where the pair bonded over topics such as programming, theoretical physics and hacking.
+When Parker was 15, he met 14-year-old Shawn Fanning over the Internet, where the pair bonded over topics such as programming, theoretical physics, and hacking.
 A few years later, Parker and Fanning, a student at Northeastern University, cofounded Napster, a free file-sharing service for music.
 Parker raised the initial $50,000, and they launched Napster in June 1999.
 Within a year, the service had tens of millions of users.
 Napster was opposed by recording labels, the Recording Industry Association of America, and the heavy metal band Metallica, among others.
 Lawsuits by various industry associations eventually shut down the service.
 Napster has been called the fastest-growing business of all time, is credited with revolutionizing the music industry, and is considered by some to be a precursor to iTunes.